letidev/airflow-dataflow/README.md

 # Datasets

-The datasets in this project are downloaded through kaggle's API:
+The datasets in this project are downloaded through kaggle's API but not by hand, they are run as bash tasks in airflow.
+To download them by hand, run the following commands:

 ```bash
 kaggle datasets download -d harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows -p ./airflow/dags/src/datasets --unzip